Aleks-Trifunovic/security-onion-network-monitoring-lab/README.md

 # Security Onion - Network Monitoring Lab

 ### This lab simulates a small SOC environment with Security Onion as IDS/SIEM, a Kali attacker and a Linux Machine as a target.
-The goal of the lab is to generate realistic attacker activity, capture and analyze the traffic, and validate network detection capabilities.
+The goal of the lab is to generate realistic attacker activity, capture and analyze the traffic.

 -----
 ### Lab Objective